Bachelor’s Degree or Higher: The percentage of the population ages 25 and older who have a Bachelor’s (4-year) degree or higher level of education

 Less than High School

-Dropping out of high school substantially reduces an individual’s lifetime earnings, increases their chances of living in poverty, and may even contribute to lower health outcomes.
-Communities with more educated populations tend to have higher rates of economic productivity and growth.
+Not obtaining a high school diploma can often lead to lower lifetime earnings, higher chances of living in poverty, and may even contribute to lower health outcomes.

 Belfield, Clive R., Henry M. Levin, and Rachel Rosen.
 “The economic value of opportunity youth.”
 Civic Enterprises.
 Link